m3-labs/cofund/README.md

 ```
 npx hardhat deploy --reset
 ```

+## send Superfluid Stream to the smart contract
+In this step, copy the generated smart contract, i.e. `COFUND`, and go to the [Superfluid dashboard](https://app.superfluid.finance/dashboard), and send some stream to the smart contract.

 ## Transfer Ownership of the CoFund to Aragon client
 First, go to Aragon and create an organization.
 Go to the Organization section, and copy the address of the agent.